Saadelk/youtube_trim/README.md

 # youtube_trimmer
 Python script that enables you to download a youtube video , and also trimmed version of it.
-Considering you have python installed , all you need to do is these two command lines : pip install youtube_dl <br>
+Considering you have python installed , all you need to do is these two command lines :<br>
+pip install youtube_dl <br>
 pip install moviepy